Callicoma Hill Eco-Cabin

 The kitchen features a traditional wood fuel stove and oven.
 A gas ring is also available, plus an outdoor wood barbecue (dependent on weather and fire restrictions).

-The kitchen has a fridge with a small freezer and no microwave oven.
+The kitchen has a fridge with a small freezer.
+There is no microwave oven, dishwasher, coffee machine or other energy-intensive appliances.
 All crockery, utensils and cooking equipment are provided.

 A cosy wood heater is in the lounge for chilly winter nights.
+The kitchen stove also heats the kitchen, and provides the hot water for both the kitchen & bathroom.
+There is no heating in the bedrooms.
 The bathroom has a flush toilet and shower.

 Bring your own bed linen and towels.
-Everything else is provided, including pillows, doonas, blankets, and tea towels.
+Everything else is provided, including pillows, doonas, blankets, hot water bottles and tea towels.

-There is no WiFi or TV, and no wheelchair access.
+There is no WiFi or TV.
+There is no wheelchair access.
 Smoking is outside only.

 A peaceful and restful time.
 It's quiet and calm - I had the best night’s sleep in ages - Margaret